wbamberg/idl-reference/docs/nsIPrefBranch.md

 In particular, this method will return false for such a preference and
 the preference will not be saved to a file by nsIPrefService.savePrefFile.

-@return boolean  true  The preference has a user set value.
-                 false The preference only has a default value.

 #### Parameters ####